-Note on range and content
+Note on range and content of student writing

-asserting and defending claims, showing what they know about a subject, and conveying what they have experienced, imagined, thought, and felt.
+For students, writing is a key means of asserting and defending claims, showing what they know about a subject, and conveying what they have experienced, imagined, thought, and felt.
 To be college and career ready writers, students must take task, purpose, and audience into careful consideration, choosing words, information, structures, and formats deliberately.
 They need to be able to use technology strategically when creating, refining, and collaborating on writing.
 They have to become adept at gathering information, evaluating sources, and citing material accurately, reporting findings from their research and analysis of sources in a clear and cogent manner.
 They must have the flexibility, concentration, and fluency to produce high-quality firstdraft text under a tight deadline and the capacity to revisit and make improvements to a piece of writing over multiple drafts when circumstances encourage or require it.
 To meet these goals, students must devote significant time and effort to writing, producing numerous pieces over short and long time frames throughout the year.